rmnavr/opriq/README.md

   and will also disable **chords** — all of that **for a timer of 1 second** (`RAlt` will still be able to open `NAVIGATION` layer though).
   You can see if timer is active via GUI (described further).
-  > This feature becomes crucial once you exceed 60 wpm two-handed typing speed.
+  > Timer feature becomes crucial once you exceed 60 wpm two-handed typing speed.
-  > Because when you are speed-typing, you will not need to worry about accidentally
+  > Due to this timer, when you are speed-typing, you will not need to worry about accidentally
   > holding `Space` for too long (thus unwantedly opening `TEXT2` layer) and things like that.

 Alt+TAB has a special recognition: